cmencar/pyPRUF/docs/pandas.md

     "boiling": 1
 })
 ```

-By defining the elements and their membership degrees we created a fuzzy set; the elements that are not defined will
+By defining the elements and their membership degrees, we create a fuzzy set.
-have the membership degree of 0.
+Elements that are not explicitly defined will have a membership degree of 0 (the default value).

 ```textwrap
 medium     0.5
 warm       0.8